bgamari/ghc-wiki-import/working-conventions/fixing-bugs.md

 - Fix the code
-- Use `git send-email`, or just mail a patch to ghc-devs@….
+- Use `git send-email`, or just mail a patch to ghc-devs@… (you'll need to be subscribed to the list or the mail will be silently rejected).
 Make sure you include in the patch description a summary of what the problem is, and the nature of your fix.

 This route is easy for you, but more work for us; we have to [test your fix](testing-patches).
 But it's a low-overhead route for easy fixes.